AmandeepKandola/GettingAndCleaningData_Project/README.md

  y_test.txt

 When thses steps are complete, run the R script: run_analysis.R.
-Note: it requires the reshape2 package, which can be downloaded from CRAN.
+Note: The reshape2 package has been downloaded from CRAN.
 The output of the R script is a tidy data set, tidy.csv.

 More description about the data and the analysis in the code book.